Decent Homes Standard 2026: Landlord Rules & 2035 Deadline

 What is the Decent Homes Standard?

 The Decent Homes Standard is a set of minimum conditions that rental properties must meet.
 It requires properties to be free from serious hazards (Category 1 under HHSRS), in reasonable repair, and thermally comfortable.
-Previously it applied only to social housing — under the Renters' Rights Act, it extends to the private rented sector from May 2026.
+Previously it applied only to social housing; under the Renters' Rights Act it extends to the private rented sector from 2035.
+Many of its requirements already overlap with duties that apply today, such as HHSRS hazards and the landlord's repairing obligations.

 What are Category 1 hazards?